Entry into the Oil Refining Business: Vertical Integration Re-Examined (with A. S. Sachs), 61 Yale Law Journal 856 (1952)

 The purpose of the present paper is to consider whether recent changes in the pipe line sector of the industry require a change in the analysis and conclusions of A National Policy for the Oil Industry.
 Under the combined influence of regulation and taxation, pipe line rates have been falling for some years, a time when other transportation costs have been rising.
 Despite some recent increases, pipe line rates have probably risen less in the last few years than other transportation costs and charges.
 And they have now been held at a relatively low level long enough to permit some tentative inferences as to their significance in impeding the competitively favorable entry of new firms, especially in the refining and marketing stages of the oil business.

 Date of Authorship for this Version

 Rostow, Eugene V. and Sachs, Arthur S., "Entry into the Oil Refining Business: Vertical Integration Re-Examined" (1952).
 Faculty Scholarship Series.
-Paper 2134.
+2134.